Port: Cruise port

 A cruise home port is the port where cruise ship passengers board (or embark) to start their cruise and disembark the cruise ship at the end of their cruise.
 It is also where the cruise ship's supplies are loaded for the cruise, which includes everything from fresh water and fuel to fruits, vegetables, champagne, and any other supplies needed for the cruise.
 "Cruise home ports" are very busy places during the day the cruise ship is in port, because off-going passengers debark their baggage and on-coming passengers board the ship in addition to all the supplies being loaded.
 Cruise home ports tend to have large passenger terminals to handle the large number of passengers passing through the port.
 The busiest cruise home port in the world is the Port of Miami, Florida.

 Port of call

 A port of call is an intermediate stop for a ship on its sailing itinerary.
 At these ports, cargo ships may take on supplies or fuel, as well as unloading and loading cargo while cruise liners have passengers get on or off ship.

 Fishing port

+The port of Roses, Catalonia, Spain - both a fishing port and a marina.

 A fishing port is a port or harbor for landing and distributing fish.
 It may be a recreational facility, but it is usually commercial.
 A fishing port is the only port that depends on an ocean product, and depletion of fish may cause a fishing port to be uneconomical.